eunos-1128/QMEAN/doc/source/getting_started.rst

     ost script_name.py

-Building this Documentation
+Build this Documentation
 --------------------------------------------------------------------------------

 The documentation is based on Sphinx, so you need Python with Sphinx installed, as well as Make.
 In the doc directory is a Makefile, which you can fire with "make html".
 The documentation should then magically appear in doc/build.

-Building QMEAN
+Build QMEAN
 --------------------------------------------------------------------------------

 QMEAN requires the OpenStructure framework with all its depencies to be